Table of Contents

 An illustration of a magnifying glass.

-Part 5 | Offboarding and Networking
+Part 5 | Offboarding and networking

 If you’re interested in continuing your volunteer program beyond a particular task or event, it’s helpful to have debriefing protocols and means for communicating with your volunteers in the future.
 It’s far easier to keep great volunteers than to find new ones, so put some time into developing relationships to keep volunteers engaged, informed, and—of course—coming back to volunteer with you!